MicrosoftDocs/azure-docs/articles/marketplace/power-bi-visual-plans.md

 :::image type="content" source="./media/power-bi-visual/plan-overview-tab.png" alt-text="Screenshot the Plan overview tab in the left-nav of the Plan overview page.":::

 You need to define at least one plan, if your offer has app license management enabled.
 You can create a variety of plans with different options for the same offer.
 These plans (sometimes referred to as SKUs) can differ in terms of monetization or tiers of service.
-Later, you will map the Service IDs of each plan in the visual package to enable a runtime license check by the Power BI platform against these plans (we'll walk you through this process later).
-You’ll map the Service ID of each plan in your visual package.

 ## Create a plan